“It never ceases to amaze me that our bodies are constructed of the stuff of stars.” — Stephen Hawking

 — Dr. Nina Lanza, How the Universe Works, s04e05, Discovery Communications, 2015

-You are essentially a collective intelligence.
-You are a hive.
-The human body is made of up roughly 100 trillion cells.
-It’s interesting to note that every person on earth spent their first half hour as a single cell, what we refer to now as a zygote.
-Now a zygote sounds like something from a low-budget sci-fi film, but this was how you began, the definition according to Wikipedia: “a cell formed when two gamete cells are joined by means of sexual reproduction.
+I probably don’t have to tell you that you started small; every person on earth spent their first half hour as a single cell, what we refer to as a zygote (see, already you sound like you came from space).
+The definition, according to Wikipedia: “a cell formed when two gamete cells are joined by means of sexual reproduction.
 In multicellular organisms, it is the earliest developmental stage of the embryo.”
-Omnis cellula e cellula; every cell comes from a previous cell.
-Every cell in your body represents an unbroken chain linking four billion years of organic chemistry.
-But every cell is finite; about three hundred million cells die every minute — you don’t feel your body slipping away because they are always replaced in kind.
+By the time you were born your body was an amazing construction of 100 trillion cells working in concert.
+But every individual cell is finite; about three hundred million cells die every minute — you don’t feel your body slipping away because they are always replaced in kind.
 Neil Shubin, from his 2008 book Your Inner Fish:

 Our skin cells, for example, are continually dividing, dying, and being sloughed off.
 Yet you are the same individual you were seven years ago, even though virtually every one of your skin cells is now different: the ones you had back then are dead and gone, replaced by new ones.
 Like a river that remains the same despite changes in its course, water content, even size, we remain the same individuals despite the continual turnover of our parts.

 — p.
 118